★ See also the PDF version of this chapter (better formatting/references) ★

 Part III: Public key encryption

 Public key cryptography and the obfuscation paradigm: How did Diffie, Hellman, Merkle, Ellis even dare to imagine the possibility of public key encryption?

-Constructing public key encryption: Factoring, discrete log, and lattice based systems: We’ll discuss several variants for constructing public key systems, including those that are widely deployed such as RSA, Diffie-Hellman, and the elliptic curve variants, as well as some variants of lattice based cryptosystems that have the advantage of not being broken by quantum computers, as well as being more versatile.
-The former is the reason why the NSA has advised people to transition to lattice-based cryptosystems in the not too far future.
+Constructing public key encryption: Factoring, discrete log, and lattice based systems: We’ll discuss several variants for constructing public key systems, including those that are widely deployed such as RSA, Diffie-Hellman, and the elliptic curve variants.
+We’ll also discuss some variants of lattice based cryptosystems that have the advantage of not being broken by quantum computers and being more versatile.
+The former’s weakness to quantum computers is the reason why the NSA has advised people to transition to lattice-based cryptosystems in the not too far future.

-Signature schemes: These are the public key versions of authentication though interestingly are easier to construct in some sense than the latter.
+Signature schemes: These are the public key versions of authentication, though interestingly they are easier to construct in some sense than the latter.

 Active attacks for encryption: Chosen ciphertext attacks for public key encryption.